CrossTheRoadElec/Phoenix5-Documentation/source/ch16_ClosedLoop.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. _auxPID-walkthrough-label:

-Auxiliary Closed Loop PID[1]
+Auxiliary Closed Loop PID[1] Walkthrough
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The auxiliary closed loop can be used to provide a differential output component to a multi motor controller system.
+See :ref:`auxPID-label` for an explanation of the Auxiliary Closed Loop feature - below is a step-by-step walkthrough.

 .. tip:: Be sure to look at the examples that are provided.
 Any example that has Auxiliary in the name or is named "RemoteClosedLoop" makes use of these features.

+    Examples can be found here: https://github.com/CrossTheRoadElec/Phoenix-Examples-Languages

+    We *strongly* encourage using the examples first, then only implementing PID[1] in your robot code once comfortable with the examples.

 As an example, we will use a differential drive train with 2 encoders on each side and a pigeon.